fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 connectivity checks, which provide a similar handshake and ensure consent of the remote party.

-The firewall looks for an initial STUN check to learn which applications is using the port (based on the STUN ORIGIN atribute).
+The firewall looks for an initial STUN transaction to learn which applications is using the port (based on the STUN ORIGIN atribute).
 Next the firewall watches the outbound ICE connectivity check on that port and allows inbound ICE connectivity checks that are